 2015 to date Sales Manager United Technologies Ltd (London) 2010-2015 Sales Representative Wonder Techniques Inc. (New York)

 You should be very careful about sending your CV as an attachment.
 Many people are very cautious about opening attachments, largely because they can contain viruses, and your email with an uninvited CV attachment may well be deleted before it ever sees the light of day.
 If you are sure that your prospective employer will accept attachments, then this can be a good way to submit your CV and covering letter.

 Be careful too that your documents are properly laid out with a file format that can be read by your prospective employer.
 An MS Word document (.doc) is almost certain to be readable by anyone, on PC or Mac.
-Better still, convert it to the universal Rich Text Format (.rtf).
-If you send your CV produced on some obscure word processing program, and do not convert it to RTF, then do not be surprised if you never hear from your prospective employer again.
+Or you might consider converting it to Portable Document Format (.pdf).
+If you send your CV produced on some obscure word processing program, and do not convert it to PDF, then do not be surprised if you never hear from your prospective employer again.

 Another word of caution: like the subject line for your email, be sure to give your attached files meaningful names.
 Do not simply attach a file called "CV.doc" or "coveringletter.doc".
 Once it has been saved to your prospective employer's hard disk, the name will be meaningless, unless they have taken the trouble to change it.
 But you should not give them this trouble.
 Instead, call your attachments something like: